Creole music: The Louisiana Lady

-During the 1930s and 1940s, Camille Nickerson performed Creole folk music professionally as "The Louisiana Lady".
+During the 1930s and 1940s, Camille Nickerson performed art songs adapted from Creole folk music professionally as "The Louisiana Lady."
 During an interview with Doris E. McGinty, Professor Nickerson told of her first performance at a parish in New Iberia.
 "I was dressed in Creole costume and sang for about an hour and a half, and was very well received.
 Now this was a white audience; such a thing was unheard of in Louisiana, especially in the rural section such as this was.
 The enthusiasm of the audience showed me what an impact the Creole song could have."

-Compilations and arrangements of Creole melodies
+Compilations and arrangements of Creole art songs

 In any discussion of Creole folk songs, compilations of such songs play an essential role, not only for defining "Creole folk music", but also as a source of information, and, for performers, a possible source of arrangements.
 A brief summary of published compilations (with citations in References) follows: